Celebrations of Grace & Gratitude:

 1 Corinthians 12:4-6

-It is with continuing gratitude that Contemplative Outreach moves into its 34th year and goes forth deeply aware of the grace manifested daily in the thousands of minds and hearts of those touched by Centering Prayer, grateful for the work ahead, for the worldwide community of practitioners, and for the sustaining support of volunteers and donors whose gracious generosity with their many gifts allows this work to flourish.
+It is with continuing gratitude that Contemplative Outreach moves into its 35th year and goes forth deeply aware of the grace manifested daily in the thousands of minds and hearts of those touched by Centering Prayer, grateful for graces received and yet to come, for the work ahead, for the worldwide community of practitioners, and for the sustaining support of volunteers and donors whose gracious generosity with their many gifts allows this work to flourish.

 Among the highlights are the following ...

 Launched on January 9, 2017, Love Matters was a new weekly series of one-minute excerpts of spiritual enrichment from the footage of God is Love: The Heart of All Creation.
-A new offering was presented each week.
+A new offering was presented each week and posted to the homepage of the website, as well as to CO’s Facebook page.
 English and Spanish transcripts are also posted.
-The series continues each week in 2018.
+The series continued each week in 2018.

 Website statistics ...

-Top visiting countries in order of visits are: US, UK, Canada, Australia, Ireland, South Africa, Philippines, India, Germany and New Zealand.
-Total visits represent 207 countries (74% from the US).
+Top visiting countries in order of visits are: US, Canada, UK, Australia, India, Ireland, South Africa, Philippines, New Zealand, Brazil.
+Total visits represent 207 countries (75% from the US).

-- exploring a new community forum plug-in to enable CO to host its own online offerings
+- a new community forum to better enable CO to host its own online offerings

 The Centering Prayer mobile app for iPhones and iPads is now three years old.